mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/03/28/Day-68/">March 28, 2017</a></small></div>
-<p><strong>Trump signs an executive order to dismantle Obama's climate change policies</strong>.
+<p><strong>Trump signs an executive order to dismantle Obama's <a href="/trump-epa/">climate change</a> policies</strong>.
 Trump celebrated the move as a way to promote energy independence and restore thousands of lost coal industry jobs.
 The executive order directs the EPA to start the legal process of withdrawing and rewriting the Clean Power Plan. (<a href="https://www.nytimes.com/2017/03/28/climate/trump-executive-order-climate-change.html" target="_blank">New York Times</a>)</p>